 - Guide 1: How to Remove InboxAce Toolbar Redirect from Windows.

-- Guide 2: Get rid of InboxAce Toolbar Redirect from Mac OS X.
+- Guide 2: Get rid of InboxAce Toolbar Redirect on Mac OS X.

-- Guide 3: Remove InboxAce Toolbar Redirect from Google Chrome.
+- Guide 3: Remove InboxAce Toolbar Redirect in Google Chrome.

 - Guide 4: Erase InboxAce Toolbar Redirect from Mozilla Firefox.